VicNW/coding-with-Zuri/README.md

-I code therefore I am.
+I code therefore I exist.
-These are my projects with Zuri Academy
+These are my projects with Zuri Academy.